 The Best Type of Fire Extinguisher for Your Home

-Taking the proper steps to prepare your family for a fire will give you extra time when facing an emergency situation.
-Part of this preparation includes investing in home fire extinguishers that can be used in the case of an emergency.
+Taking the proper steps to prepare your home and family for a fire will help keep them safe in an emergency situation.
+Part of this preparation includes investing in the best fire extinguishers for your home that can be used in the case of an emergency.
 First Alert wants to make it easy for you to pick the proper home fire extinguisher to help protect your family.

 Different Extinguishers for Different Fires

-When it comes to home fire extinguishers, there’s a variety of types to choose from, and each type works well for different kinds of fires.
+When it comes to home fire extinguishers, there’s a variety of class types to choose from, and each type is ideal for different kinds of fires.
 Fire extinguishers are broken down into the following classes:

 Class A Fire Extinguisher

 These fire extinguishers are designed to put out fires of ordinary combustible materials such as firewood, plastic, cloth and paper.
 Class A extinguishers will serve you best if you keep them near a fireplace.

 Use a Class B extinguisher when the fire’s fuel source is a combustible gas or liquid such as gasoline, ethanol or propane.
 These flames can burn out quickly if the fuel source is removed, but they can also spread fast.
 Keep this type of fire extinguisher in places like your garage, workshop or shed.